jaydenfont/Blackjack/README.md

 # Blackjack (Unfinished)
-OOP Implementation of Blackjack in Java
+OOP Implementation of Blackjack in Java (unfinished)

 When finished, a human player can play against a computer player following the conventional rules of blackjack.